Toucaan/toucaan.docs/blog/2023-02-17-rethinking-css-frameworks/index.md

 Occasionally—though rarely—we may even spar with other css frameworks using our "colorful, mean and oversized" bill.
 Therefore—say hello to **Toucaan**—the tropical css framework for the web.

-> 👉 CSS may be hard… but if Toucaan—you can too!
+> 👉 CSS is hard.
+But if Toucaan, then you can too.

 ![At each increase of knowledge…](https://raw.githubusercontent.com/marvindanig/assets/master/charlesbabbage.jpg)